Lots of freelancers use PayPal to receive payments from their clients. While this is a…

-Build Your Networks
+Build Your Networks as a Graphic Designer

 Social media and online forums are the ideal places to start tracking down potential customers.
 Once you’ve started making connections, it’s a good idea to stay in touch by phone or email, or even in person if possible.